chefconf-crc/crc-training/labs/lab_3.md

 ## Hint

 * If you need further hints, you can check out this [working example](https://github.com/nathenharvey/install_mongo)  https://github.com/nathenharvey/install_mongo of minimal requirements to install mongodb.
+* Be aware that mongodb attempts to change ulimits in the init file which won't work in a docker container.
+So a second converge will fail!